-Some terms we are also teaching the Chen 9 Part Form, created by Chen Xiao Wang for beginners to tai chi, the form introduces new students to movements taken from the longer Chen forms.
+Some terms we are also teaching the Chen 9 Part Form, as part of the Foundation Course, created by Chen Xiao Wang for beginners to tai chi, the form introduces new students to movements taken from the longer Chen forms.

 • Chen Two-Person Form it is part of the Duan Wei system of tai ji/and other martial arts, assessment levels that are set by the Wushu Association of China.
 The short routine is taught step-by step before working with a partner and is lively to perform and different from the classic Chen Taijiquan routines.

 There are no classes running at the moment.